-Because STP Reporting is a shift towards continuous reporting and away from end of year reporting, some maintenance tasks you previously completed as part of your EOY preparation should now become part of your regular payroll process.
+Because STP reporting is a shift towards continuous reporting and away from the end of year reporting, some maintenance tasks you previously completed as part of your EOY preparation should now become part of your regular payroll process.
 Some of the areas to think about include:

 - Ensure comprehensive and accurate employee information.

 - Updates to company details maintenance, particularly contact details, ABN and ATO branch number.

 Changes to these parts of the system should be made in a timely way to ensure that you are reporting correct data and values to the ATO.
 Staying on top of these changes can help reduce the need to correct STP data you have previously reported.